ServiceWeaver/workshops/07/README.md

 Next, update your `Searcher` component to use the cache.
-When the `Search` method is called on a `query`, it should first see if the matching emojis for `query` are in the cache.
+When the `Search` method is called on a `query`, it should first see if the matching emojis for `query` are in the cache by calling `Get`.
 If they are, `Search` should return the emojis immediately.
-Otherwise, `Search` should find the emojis and store them in the cache.
+Otherwise, `Search` should find the emojis and store them in the cache by calling `Put`.

 <details>
 <summary>Solution.</summary>